 If you need the space that a 58-liter pack provides, the Exos 58 is a stellar choice to carry those bulkier loads comfortably.
 This pack is big enough to fit a bear canister horizontally.
 This is reason enough to buy this pack.
 Then you can pack the canister so that it takes up "one layer," and you don't have to awkwardly pack stuff around that bulky, cylindrical bear canister.

-Much like the weight capacity category above, we think the 48-liter Exos may be more appropriate for thru-hikers unless you have a bulky setup or plan to carry a bear canister.
+Much like the weight capacity category above, I think the 48-liter Exos may be more appropriate for thru-hikers unless you have a bulky setup or plan to carry a bear canister.
 If you have a lightweight down sleeping bag or quilt and a compact backpacking tent, the Exos 48-liter probably has all the space you need.

 Testing the Osprey Exos 58 in Arapahoe National Forest, Colorado.

 The Exos has all the features you could want in a full-featured backpacking pack without many unnecessary add-ons.
-This pack has spacious side pockets accessible while wearing the pack, an exterior mesh "shove-it" pocket, an interior water bladder sleeve, a removable lid with two zipper pockets, a trekking pole holder on the shoulder strap, ice axe loop (that also works to hold your trekking pole), sleeping pad attachment straps, and hip belt pockets.
+This pack has spacious side pockets accessible while wearing the pack, an exterior mesh "shove-it" pocket, an interior water bladder sleeve, a removable lid with two zipper pockets, trekking pole holder on the shoulder strap, ice axe loop (that also works to hold your trekking pole), sleeping pad attachment straps, and hip belt pockets.
 These are all the pockets one might want on a pack.
 Most importantly, there aren’t too many pockets on this pack that only add weight and make it easier to misplace small items.

 The side pockets have a side entry point to grab your water bottle with the pack on.